 Planning a trip to the Big Island on a budget?
-Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!
+Keep scrolling for these cheap and free 10 Incredibly Fun Things to Do on the Big Island for Free (or Costs Less)!

 As I have learned more and more about Hawaii through my visits, I was stunned to find out how many islands are actually a part of the Hawaiian Islands.